Algebraic dynamic programming

 This algorithm runs \( n \) iterations where each iteration contains 3 operations of complexity \( O(n^2) \).
 We have achieved Floyd-Warshall’s complexity bound! (because that is what we, albeit in an obfuscated way, have implemented).

-The “shortest path calculating algorithm” we have implemented, however, is not the one familiar to most of you dear readers, however.
+We have implemented the Floyd-Warshall algorithm, but it is probably not the shortest path algorithm you are familiar with, which I suspect is Dijkstra’s algorithm.
 This is because in the most general case of “shortest path through graph where edge have weights”, Dijkstra’s algorithm doesn’t actually work.
 In fact, it relies on an additional assumption we haven’t made until now: positive weights.

 Dijkstra’s algorithm is able to beat Floyd-Warshall by leveraging the assumption of positive weights.
 What this lets Dijkstra do is early stopping: once the algorithm visits the target node, it can be sure no new paths are going to be better.